Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Preliminaries

 \begin{prop}[Fredholm determinant identity] For every $s\in \C$ the operator \eqref{op} is trace class and we have the identity

 \end{prop}

-Identities such as \eqref{Fredholm_identity_equation} are well-known in thermodynamic formalism, a subject going back to Ruelle \cite{Ruelle_zeta}, at least when $\rho$ is the trivial, one-dimensional representation.
+For the trivial representation $\rho = \textbf{1}_\Gamma$, identities in the spirit of \eqref{Fredholm_identity_equation} are well-known in \textit{thermodynamic formalism}, a subject going back to Ruelle \cite{Ruelle_zeta}.
 The relation between the Selberg zeta function and transfer operators has been studied by a number of different authors.
 For the convex cocompact setting (no cusps) we refer to \cite{Pollicott, Pollicott_Rocha, Guillope_Lin_Zworski}.
 The extension to non-trivial twists $\rho$ can be found in the more recent papers \cite{FP_szf,Pohl_Soares,Naud_Pohl_Soares,NaudMagee}.
-A proof of Proposition \ref{Fredholm_identity} can be found in \cite{JNS}.
+A proof of Proposition \ref{Fredholm_identity} is given in \cite{JNS}.

-Proposition \ref{Fredholm_identity} has the following remarkable corollary: since $\mathcal{L}_{s,\rho}$ depends holomorphically on the variable $s$, it follows directly that $Z_{\Gamma}(s,\rho)$ is an entire function when $\Gamma$ is a Schottky group, which is far from obvious from its definition in \eqref{def_szf_twisted} as an infinite product over conjugacy classes.
+Proposition \ref{Fredholm_identity} has the following remarkable corollary: since $\mathcal{L}_{s,\rho}$ depends holomorphically on the variable $s$ it follows directly that $Z_{\Gamma}(s,\rho)$ extends to an entire function.
+This is far from obvious from the definition of the Selberg zeta function in \eqref{def_szf_twisted} as an infinite product over conjugacy classes.